d3040/the_beavers_hut/docs/source/salesforce/glossary.rst

       :menuselection:`Setud --> Object Manager --> Object --> Details panel: Fields & Relationships --> New`

-Use :term:`Add custom field to std object`
+..
+Use :term:`<glossary term def>` in any doc within the toctree to reference to this glossary.